dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/panels-overview.md

 #### Sizing Behavior of Columns and Rows

  Columns and rows defined within a <xref:System.Windows.Controls.Grid> can take advantage of <xref:System.Windows.GridUnitType.Star> sizing in order to distribute remaining space proportionally.
 When <xref:System.Windows.GridUnitType.Star> is selected as the Height or Width of a row or column, that column or row receives a weighted proportion of remaining available space.
 This is in contrast to <xref:System.Windows.GridUnitType.Auto>, which will distribute space evenly based on the size of the content within a column or row.
-This value is expressed as `*` or `2*` when using [!INCLUDE[TLA#tla_xaml](../../../includes/tlasharptla-xaml-md.md)].
+This value is expressed as `*` or `2*` when using Extensible Application Markup Language (XAML).
 In the first case, the row or column would receive one times the available space, in the second case, two times, and so on.
 By combining this technique to proportionally distribute space with a <xref:System.Windows.FrameworkElement.HorizontalAlignment%2A> and <xref:System.Windows.FrameworkElement.VerticalAlignment%2A> value of `Stretch` it is possible to partition layout space by percentage of screen space. <xref:System.Windows.Controls.Grid> is the only layout panel that can distribute space in this manner.

 #### Defining and Using a Grid